typescene/typescene.github.io/_docs/concepts/components.md

 ### Recap

-So far, you've seen that components
+So far, we've seen that components

 - can reference each other through 'managed' properties, with Typescene automatically managing some relationships
 - can emit events, which may be handled and 'propagated' through parent-child references
 - can be observed (for properties changes and events)
 - have an ID and an asynchronously managed state.

-There is one more feature that changes the way components are used in a Typescene app, and make a large difference to the readability of your source code: declarative constructors.
+There is one more feature that changes the way components are used in a Typescene app, and makes a large difference to code readability: declarative constructors.

 ## Declarations {#preset}